-It’s easy to feel confused if you’re shopping for a new computer or want to replace your old hard drive.
-Our SSD guide will give you a better idea of how these drives work, what their advantages are, and what the differences between different types of SSDs are.
+For anyone in the market for a new computer or an SSD, there are some things you should know before you spend a bunch of money.
+Our SSD guide will give you a better idea of how these drives work, what their advantages are, and what distinguishes different types of SSDs.

 What is a solid-state drive?

-Solid-state drives work differently than a traditional hard drive (HDD).
-Where HDDs use spinning disk platters to access information, SSDs store data on flash memory chips, much like a smartphone, USB drive, or slimline tablet.
-All of those memory chips are accessible at the same time, making it much easier to access that information at high speed since the drive doesn’t have to wait for any kind of platter to spin to the right point to find the information.
+SSDs work differently than a traditional hard drive (HDD) as there are no moving parts.
+Whereas HDDs use spinning disk platters to access information, SSDs store data on flash memory chips, much like a smartphone, USB drive, or slimline tablet.
+Since the drive doesn’t have to wait for any platter to spin to where your data is located, all memory chips are accessible at the same time.
+This makes it much easier for users to access their information at high speed.

-SSDs are built differently because of this and are available in a variety of different shapes and sizes.
-They are more expensive to manufacture though, and even as prices come down, in 2020 they remain more than double the cost of hard drives at a similar capacity.
-Especially for the fastest and largest SSDs.
+SSDs are built differently because of this and are available in a variety of different shapes and sizes, but they are more expensive to manufacture.
+Even as prices come down, they remain more than double the cost of hard drives at a similar capacity in 2020.
+This is especially true for the fastest and largest SSDs.

 Solid-state drives are becoming far more common in everything from high-end gaming PCs to entry-level laptops, and with good reason.
-They have a number of advantages over traditional hard drive storage, and embedded flash memory (eMMC).
+They have several advantages over traditional hard drive storage, and embedded flash memory (eMMC).

-Speed: SSDs can write or read data at incredible speeds compared to HDDs and even eMMCs.
-They enjoy far greater sustained read and write speeds — useful for transferring large blocks of data.
-But more crucially, their random access times are in microseconds, rather than milliseconds.
+Speed: SSDs can write or read data at incredible speeds compared to HDDs and even eMMCs, which is useful for transferring large blocks of data.
+More crucially, their random access times are in microseconds rather than milliseconds.
 That’s why SSD systems boot up so fast, games load so quickly, and systems based on SSD technology just feel snappy and responsive.

-Low failure rates: After years of development, SSDs malfunction far less often than HDDs and they maintain their speed throughout their lifetime too.
-This is down to widespread material improvements and features like ECC, or error-correcting code, that keep SSDs on the right path.
+Low failure rates: After years of development, SSDs malfunction far less often than HDDs, and they maintain their speed throughout their lifetime, too.
+The low failure rates are down to widespread material improvements and features like error-correcting code (ECC) that keep SSDs on the right path.

-Size and Design: SSDs can come in many different shapes and sizes, depending on how many chips they have and how those chips are arranged.
+Size and design: SSDs can come in many different shapes and sizes, depending on how many chips they have and the overall chip arrangement.
 They can fit into a graphics card slot, 2.5-inch drive bays, and M.2 slots.
-There’s an SSD for almost any occasion and that makes them far more versatile than other types of storage.
+There’s an SSD for almost any occasion, and that makes them far more versatile than other types of storage.

-Longer lifespan: Every SSD has a lifespan that’s limited by wear on the drive’s ability to properly store the electrical charges sent to it.
-Lifespan tends to be measured in the numbers of terabytes that can be written to the drive before the flash cells degrade.
+Longer lifespan: Every SSD has a lifespan that’s limited by wear on the drive’s ability to store the electrical charges sent to it properly.
+The lifespan of hard drives is usually measured in the numbers of terabytes that can be written to the drive before the flash cells degrade.
 That can equate to a decade or more of use for a typical buyer.
 Research has shown that not only do SSDs last longer than HDD counterparts, but they also last longer than experts expected.

 SATA III: SATA III is the last evolution of an older connection option that works with both HDD and SSD.
-It was very useful during the transition from HDD to SSD, as hard drive compatible motherboards could then work with the new standard.
-It’s still the most common one used in modern SSDs, but is by far the slowest, at around 550MBps.
+It was advantageous during the transition from HDD to SSD, as hard drive-compatible motherboards could then work with the new standard.
+It’s still the most common one used in modern SSDs but is by far the slowest at around 550MBps.
 It also involves a SATA cable connecting the drive to the motherboard, so it adds clutter.

-M.2: The smallest of the SSD designs, M.2 drives can leverage SATA or NVMe controllers (which can be a little confusing) so speeds do vary, between two extremes, but in terms of physical size, M.2 drives are minuscule.
-They have a short pin connector and typically lie flat against a motherboard, making them extremely low profile.
-Their compact nature can make them quite hot though, especially for the fastest drives, so they often feature heatsinks or heat spreaders like RAM.
+M.2: The smallest of the SSD designs, M.2 drives can leverage SATA or NVMe controllers (which can be a little confusing), so speeds do vary between two extremes, but in terms of physical size, M.2 drives are minuscule.
+They have a short pin connector and typically lie flat against a motherboard, making them extremely inconspicuous.
+Their compact nature can make them quite hot, though, especially for the fastest drives, so they often feature heatsinks or heat spreaders like RAM.

-NVMe: Non-Volatile Memory Express, or NVMe, is the underlying interface that allows almost all PCI Express and M.2 SSDs to transfer data to and from the host system.
+NVMe: Non-Volatile Memory Express (NVMe) is the underlying interface that allows almost all PCI Express and M.2 SSDs to transfer data to and from the host system.
 When combined with either of those physical interfaces, it allows for the fastest speeds and is what you want if you are looking for the most capable of storage.

 - The best SSDs for 2020